jjrsims/ruby-lecture-intro-what-is-a-program-v-000/README.md

 ruby 2.2.2p95 (2015-04-13 revision 50295) [x86_64-darwin14]
 ```

 As an example, to run a Ruby program that was stored in `some-program.rb` you would simply type: `ruby some-program.rb`.

 ### Words in a Program

 Every word and character in a program has to be valid code for the Ruby language.
 Basically, every word can be one of three possible things:

-1. A Ruby keyword, something that's part of the ruby language.
+1. A Ruby keyword, something that is part of the ruby language.
 2. Literal data, things like "Strings" and numbers like 1 or 2.
 3. Barewords you define and create, things like variables and methods.

-Anything that isn't one of those is invalid and the Ruby interpreter will throw an error.
+Anything that is not one of those is invalid and the Ruby interpreter will throw an error.

 Say you ran a program, and saw the following output (pay attention to the last line):